STOCK TITAN

 PG&E Us (PCG) had an operating margin of 19.1% in fiscal year 2025, reflecting the profitability of core business operations before interest and taxes.

-PG&E Us (PCG) generated -$3.1B in free cash flow during fiscal year 2025.
+PG&E Us (PCG) recorded an outflow of $3.1B in free cash flow during fiscal year 2025.
 This represents a -31.6% change compared to the previous fiscal year.
 Free cash flow represents the cash a company generates after accounting for capital expenditures, and is widely used to assess financial flexibility and shareholder value.

 PG&E Us (PCG) generated $8.7B in operating cash flow during fiscal year 2025, representing cash generated from core business activities.